turtle-27/Diamond-Rush/README.md

 - similar commands for other libraries
 - Instructions to install the following libraries can be found on Lazy foo's Website.

+# To run the game
+- run the makefiles in Game/Game_server and Game/Game_client
+- To connect between different devices, change IPaddress (line 33) in Game/Game_client/src/client.cpp
+- Required game instructions are given in Game/DiamondRush.pdf

 # Links and online resources used
 - Lazy foo's SDL tutorial (https://lazyfoo.net/tutorials/SDL/index.php)
 - Youtube playlists: